 If you notice any significant changes in your dog’s behavior that last for longer than a few hours, it would be wise to book an emergency veterinary appointment.
 If your dog is lucky and does manage to pass a whole bone or bone splinter, you should find it in your dog’s poop around 48 hours after ingestion.
 Your vet may ask you to “pad” their stomach with bread, pumpkin, or other types of food used to solidify stools around the foreign item in their gut.

-Additionally, to prevent this scenario from happening again, you might want to find a better way to secure your garbage bin!
+Additionally, to prevent this scenario from happening again, you might want to find a better way to secure your trash can.
 Dogs are very curious creatures.
-They seem to always follow their nose, especially if it leads to a treasure trove of potential tasty morsels.
+They seem always to follow their nose, especially if it leads to a treasure trove of potential tasty morsels.
 Access to the trash gives your dog the opportunity to sample all kinds of food items.
-Many of which, can be very damaging to their health.
+Many of which can be very damaging to their health.

 Frequently Asked Questions

-Still have some questions that we haven’t answered yet?
-We’ve listed the answers to some of the more common FAQs about pork bones and dogs below.
-If there’s something you feel we’ve missed, drop us a line in the comments section!
+Do you still have some questions that we haven’t answered yet?
+We’ve listed the answers to some of the more commonly asked questions about pork bones and dogs below.
+If there’s something you feel we’ve missed, drop us a line in the comments section.